eltociear/website/source-materials/framework-outline-revisions/tier-2/synoptic-protocol/13-revision-by-Grok.md

 - Measure success by "Audience Understanding Gain," "Reduction in Cross-Group Animosity," and **Joy & Wonder Metrics** (via **AUBI Framework’s Love, Meaning, and Connection Index**).
 - Establish a global "Trustmark" verified via blockchain with regular audits and **Anti-Corruption Safeguards** (e.g., rotation requirements for governance positions) to signal high-quality, non-propagandistic information.
 **Implementation:** Charter 50 institutions by Year 5, with oversight by the **Global Council for Epistemic Integrity** and funding for **Community Tech Co-ops** via **BAZ**-level applications.
+**Mandated clauses in the charter for any organization to be recognized as PEI**:
+  * **The "Sanctity of Truth" Clause:** "The PEI's primary and non-negotiable mandate is to serve Truth.
+This mandate supersedes all other objectives, including audience growth, institutional survival, or the maintenance of political harmony.
+The institution must actively resist the temptation to manipulate reality for its own survival."
+  * **The "Structural Selflessness" Mandate:** "The PEI's governance and funding structures must make it structurally selfless.
+This requires transparent public funding streams (e.g., from the **Global Commons Fund**), a strict prohibition on revenue models that create perverse incentives (e.g., advertising, clickbait), and governance by a council whose sole fiduciary duty is to the public's accurate understanding of reality."
+  * **The "Duty to Surface Uncomfortable Truths" Protocol:** "The PEI has a specific, chartered duty to investigate and report on inconvenient truths, especially those that challenge the institution's own prior reporting or prevailing social narratives.
+An internal, independent 'Truth Advocate' role shall be established to ensure this duty is met."

 ### Pillar 3: Algorithmic & Platform Governance
 **Mechanism:** Binding standards for large-scale digital platforms, enforced via the **Aurora Accord**, with graduated sanctions for non-compliance (warnings, fines, market access restrictions).